 The island of Kalymnos is dry (but not as dry as Astypalea) and sparsely cultivated.
 Its main city and harbor, Pothiá is sprawling with ugly cement-box new houses many of them with their re-enforcement rods un-aesthetically sticking out from their roofs.
 After we arrived at the end of the line and bought the owed tickets, we walked along the harbor.
 It is large and attractive with plenty of room for yachts and it is well protected from the waves.
 There is no electricity or water available, however.
 On the other hand, there are no blinding lights to keep one from sleeping at night when moored there either.
 The rest of the town is not very attractive despite some large and imposing Italian buildings.

 We bought a Greek newspaper and sat at a cafe to read about the fire in Samos.
 We ordered an orange juice and the waiter brought us some cold water “from a spring - good for your health.”
-The horrible fire in Samos is still raging now for its 6th day.
-Vast areas have been devastated including the magnificent pine forest at Mt.
+The horrible fire in Samos was still raging now for its 6th day.
+Vast areas had been devastated including the magnificent pine forest at Mt.
 Ambelos.
-This fire has cast a bad feeling over our otherwise wonderful cruise.
-Both Turgut and Manos have called us wearied about our safety thinking that we are in Samos.
+This fire had cast a bad feeling over our otherwise wonderful cruise.
+Both Turgut and Manos had called us wearied about our safety thinking that we were in Samos.

 After we returned to Thetis we swam, had some lunch, and another swim.
 Still hot 32°C (90°F).
 After resting we went again ashore in the evening and visited the nearby Sea World Museum.
 This is a private museum created by the Valsamides brothers who are local divers.
 They have a very extensive and interesting collection of sea-shells.
 The rest of the exhibits are rather idiorythmic but fun: tools, old diving gear, weapons and bombs found under water, dried fishes and other sea creatures, along with a shallow pool representing the Dodecanese.
 We met Stavros Valsamides who is an accomplished diver and a very colorful character.
 Despite two heart by-pass operations he still dives and will take you for a diving tour.
 He speaks of caves with live seals and other fascinating things.
 I wish we had more time to go diving with him.
 Maybe another year…